BY SPECIAL CONTRIBUTOR DON MACLEOD

 – feminize yourself (a note here: this isn’t a criticism, it’s just a suggestion.
 Many men were attracted to their woman’s femininity in the early days, and lament that it’s been replaced with sweat pants, baggy shirts and flip-flops…I’m just the messenger here, remember!
 But when you convey femininity, it enhances his sense of masculinity)

-– sex it up in the bedroom with new lingerie and a few new moves, even a sex toy or new lube.
-Be adventurous.
-Sex is VERY important to men
+– glam it up in the bedroom with new lingerie and a few new moves between the sheets

 – send him out of the house to have some fun with his guy friends.
 You’ve heard the expression “absence makes the heart grow fonder” right?
 It’s 100% true.
 A man who has spent a night out with the boys will return home with stronger feelings of love and happiness in his heart